fgrosse/kafkactl/README.md

 All sub commands of `kafkactl get` default to printing information in a human friendly way (e.g. as a table).
-They also have an `--output` flag which allows for other output encoding that is more suitable for scripting and often contains more information than what fits into the tabular format.
+They also have an `--output` flag which allows for other output encoding that is more suitable for scripting (e.g. JSON) and often contains more information than what fits into the tabular format.

-## Roadmap

-- [ ] Self update command
-- [ ] Integration tests with Kafka
-- [ ] Improve shell autocompletion
+### Writing to Kafka

+You can use `kafkactl` to create and delete topics and update configuration.
+Please refer to the corresponding `kafkactl --help` output for more information and examples.

 ## Other kafkactls